microsoft/Data-Science-For-Beginners/README.md

 **Gif by** [Mohit Jaisal](https://www.linkedin.com/in/mohitjaisal)

-> 🎥 Click the image above for a video about the project  the folks who created it!
+> 🎥 Click the image above for a video about the project  and the folks who created it!

 ## Pedagogy

-We have chosen two pedagogical tenets while building this curriculum: ensuring that it is project-based and that it includes frequent quizzes.
+We have chosen two pedagogical tenets while building this curriculum: ensuring that it is project-based and includes frequent quizzes.
 By the end of this series, students will have learned basic principles of data science, including ethical concepts, data preparation, different ways of working with data, data visualization, data analysis, real-world use cases of data science, and more.

 In addition, a low-stakes quiz before a class sets the intention of the student towards learning a topic, while a second quiz after class ensures further retention.
 This curriculum was designed to be flexible and fun and can be taken in whole or in part.
-The projects start small and become increasingly complex by the end of the 10 week cycle.
+The projects start small and become increasingly complex by the end of the 10-week cycle.

 > Find our [Code of Conduct](CODE_OF_CONDUCT.md), [Contributing](CONTRIBUTING.md),  [Translation](TRANSLATIONS.md) guidelines.
 We welcome your constructive feedback!

 ## Each lesson includes:

-- Optional sketchnote
+- Optional sketch note
 - Optional supplemental video
 - Pre-lesson warmup quiz
 - Written lesson